 Basecamp highlights the trial version of its software in two different places on its landing page.
 Then, on the pricing page, the website clearly defines what the trial version will and won’t get you.
 This way, customers will know what they can get if they decide to upgrade later on.

-This page also takes the chance to steer customers toward the paid version of the product.
+This page also takes the chance to steer customers toward the paid version of the product so they don’t go looking for a Basecamp alternative.

 8. When All Else Fails, Retarget